shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 ## Part 4: Bootstrapping an engine

-Now that you have authenticated the sgtk API for the session, you can start the bootstrapping process.
+Now that you have authenticated the Toolkit API for the session, you can start the bootstrapping process.
 You can find a lot of information on the bootstrap API in our [reference docs](https://developer.shotgunsoftware.com/tk-core/initializing.html#bootstrap-api).

 The bootstrapping process at a high level essentially performs the following steps: